suryanshsingh2001/peerlist/README.md

 - [ ] Add a title for the form.
 - [ ] Change the question type after adding a question by clicking on the question type icon and selecting a different type from the dropdown menu.
 - [ ] Reorder the questions in the form creation page using drag and drop functionality.
-- [ ] Publish the form or save it as a draft.
+- [ ] Publish or save the form as a draft.
 - [ ] Preview the created form and fill it out.
 - [ ] See the completeness percentage of the form while filling it out.
 - [ ] Submit the form and see a success message after submission.